dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

   func Split(path string) (dir, file string) func HourMinSec(t time.Time) (hour, minute, second int)
 ```
-but it’s not always necessary to name multiple results solely for documentation.
+but it's not always necessary to name multiple results solely for documentation.
 For instance, convention dictates that a final `bool` result indicates success; an `error` result often needs no explanation.

 In a function with named results, the operands of a return statement may be omitted.
 This is called a *bare return*.
 ```go